 It can be difficult to find these second-hand deals however.
 Especially when a build calls for an exact type, quantity and length of a specific guide rail.

 Linear guides from Robotdigg

 Robotdigg linear guide rails, despite also coming from China, are in my experience of better quality than the cheapest Chinese guides.
-Both the machining and materials used are of higher quality.
-They cost a bit more than the cheap Chinese guides, but nothing extravagant.
+Both the machining and materials used are superior.
+They do cost a bit more than the cheap Chinese guides, but nothing extravagant.

 So which linear guides should you buy?

 As you can see above, each class of linear guides comes with its own up- and downsides.
 In the end it comes down to choosing between spending more money vs. spending more time.

 Expensive linear guides cost a lot more, but work perfectly right out of the box.
 Cheaper guide rails, on the other hand, are more likely to have problems and defects, which require an input of time and effort to deal with.

 In order to deal with the limitations of cheaper linear guides, several things can be done.
 Some of the most common methods are listed below.
 Further down the page I have also included a guide on how to disassemble and reassemble the carriage blocks.

 Ways in which the performance of cheap linear guides can be improved

 Typically when dealing with a linear guide with problems, it can be hard to say what the exact cause of the issues is.
 There are a variety of symptoms, and an equally large number of possible causes, with a lot of overlap between them.